top of page

 10. Seek support: You don't have to suffer alone.
 Consider seeking support from a professional, therapist, or support group that understands overeating causes, symptoms, and how to stop.
 They can provide guidance, accountability, and strategies to help you break overeating habits so you can feel as amazing as you deserve.

 Remember, reducing overeating is a gradual process that takes time.
-It's important to be patient and kind to yourself as you work toward making healthy changes to your habits.
-Celebrate 1% wins along the way and focus on making small and sustainable changes to your food habits.
+It's important to be patient and kind to yourself as you work toward making changes to your habits.
+Celebrate 1% improvements along the way and focus on making small and sustainable changes to your daily habits.
 If you find yourself struggling to make change and stay consistent, reach out to a professional who will give you the strategies and tools you need to break the cycle while providing guidance and support through your journey.

 Comments